cinderblocks/XmlRpcCore/README.md

   * Mono support (See [Mono](docs/MONO.html))
   * .NET Compact Framework support (See [CF](docs/CF.html)).
   * Option of dynamic local proxies.

-## Prerequisites to Build

-  * Have .NET SDK loaded (version >= 1.0)
-  * Have csc and friends in your PATH.
-  * Put nant/bin into your PATH (nant is an OpenSource C# build tool, minimal binaries included in ./nant)

-## To Build

-In a command shell:

-       nant -find all

 ## Basic Test